ProgrammerLMS/ProgrammerLMS/README.md

-- 👋 Hi, I’m @ProgrammerLMS
+- 👋 Hi, I’m @ProgrammerLMS.
 - 👀 I’m interested in Software Engineering and Systems.
-- 🌱 I’m currently learning any useful knowledge
+- 🌱 I’m currently learning any useful knowledge.
-- 💞️ I’m looking to collaborate on building java application or framework
+- 💞️ I’m looking to collaborate on building Java application or framework.
 - 📫 How to reach me?
-Send email to programmerLMS@163.com
+Send email to programmerLMS@163.com.

 <!---
 ProgrammerLMS/ProgrammerLMS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.